How to convert your garage into a home office

 4. Insulate it!
 You probably don’t want to be working in the freezing cold or the sweltering heat.
 Garages are usually lightly insulated, if at all; but they aren’t likely to be connected to the heating and air conditioning of the rest of the house.
 In addition to needing to upgrade your garage insulation and make sure the windows and doors don’t leak outside air, you’ll also need to find a way to control the temperature.

 If you’re on a budget, space heaters or a window AC unit should be able to do the trick and keep you comfy.
-If you’re willing to add it into your budget, you can also look at hiring an HVAC expert to come out and look at having the garage added onto the house’s central unit.
+If you have an old furnace that you want to use in your garage, you may have to schedule a home furnace repair service before installing it.
+If you’re willing to add it into your budget, you can also look at hiring an HVAC expert like these air conditioning services in Milton, TN to come out and look at having the garage added onto the house’s central unit.

 5. Design!
 Now that you’ve got the basics down, you can focus on how to design and organise your new office.
 Garages usually come with some storage space, but it’s designed to be functional, not attractive.
 Shelving, a desk and a chair are your basics; but an office is a big space.
 You’ll probably have room to add in some fun areas, like a reading nook for going over contracts in the evening or a mini-fridge to keep snacks in.